-Things are substantially different in response to a technology shock, since in that case the absence of a monetary policy response neutralizes the interest rate exposure channel, as well as the intertemporal substitution by unconstrained households.
-As a result, the higher multiplier associated with the presence of hand-to-mouth households ends up becoming the key factor, leading to the amplified response to the positive technology shock relative to HANK-I shown on the right panel of Figure 4.
+Things are substantially different in response to a technology shock, because in that case, the absence of a monetary policy response neutralizes the interest rate exposure channel as well as the direct effect working through intertemporal substitution by unconstrained households.
+As a result, the higher multiplier associated with the presence of hand-tomouth households ends up becoming the key factor, leading to the amplified response to the positive technology shock relative to HANK-I shown on the right panel of figure 4.

-To sum up: the introduction of occasionally binding borrowing constraints, with the consequent emergence of hand-to-mouth households, does not necessarily amplify the effects of shocks.
+To sum up, the introduction of occasionally binding borrowing constraints, with the consequent emergence of hand-to-mouth households, does not necessarily amplify the effects of shocks.
 Whether this is the case or not depends on the nature of the shock as well as on the strength of potential offsetting effects (including an eventual endogenous response of monetary policy, not modeled here).
-Next we look for a tractable framework that can account for this factors at work in HANK-II.
+Next, we look for a tractable framework that can account for all these properties of HANK-II.

-4.1 A Tractable Counterpart to HANK-II
+A. A Tractable Counterpart to HANK-II